aath0/aath0.github.io/menu/announcement.md

 **PhD student in neuroscience in Bern, Switzerland**

 Applications are invited for a PhD student in neuroscience at the University of Bern, Switzerland.
 Our [group](https://neuro.inf.unibe.ch/) is investigating the neural mechanisms that support processing of environmental information and how these are altered when consciousness is diminished, for example during sleep or in patients in a coma.
 To this aim we are combining scalp and intracranial electroencephalography (EEG) recordings with computational analyses of EEG signals and machine learning algorithms.
+Examples of our recent work can be found [here](https://doi.org/10.1523/JNEUROSCI.1941-22.2023) and [here](https://doi.org/10.1093/brain/awac340).

 The open PhD position will investigate how auditory processing and sleep relate to memory and cognition.
 The selected student will have access to high-density scalp EEG recordings in healthy volunteers and intracranial EEG recordings in patients with epilepsy undergoing pre-surgical monitoring, in close collaboration with Inselspital, the University Hospital of Bern.
 The selected student will have the opportunity to design new experimental protocols and participate in data collection and analysis.
-Examples of our recent work can be found [here]([https://www.jneurosci.org/content/early/2023/04/10/JNEUROSCI.1941-22.2023](https://doi.org/10.1523/JNEUROSCI.1941-22.2023 )) and [here](https://doi.org/10.1093/brain/awac340).

-Our [group](https://neuro.inf.unibe.ch/) is part of the Institute of Computer Science and Center for Experimental Neurology, at the University of Bern, Switzerland.
+Our group is part of the [Institute of Computer Science](https://www.inf.unibe.ch/index_eng.html) and [Experimental Neurology Center](http://www.neurologie.insel.ch/de/lehre-und-forschung/forschung/research-resources/standard-titel), at the University of Bern, Switzerland.
 The selected student will be integrated in an interdisciplinary and international research environment and will be supervised by Athina Tzovara.

 Your profile
 *	Master in neuroscience, biology, biomedical engineering, or a related discipline
-*	Experience with scalp or intracranial EEG data analysis and/or acquisition
+*	Experience with scalp or intracranial EEG analysis and acquisition
 *	Programming skills and ability to independently program in Python, R, or Matlab
 *	Experience with or interest in learning how to apply computational methods for EEG data analysis
 *	Interest in the study of neural functions related to audition, learning, or sleep